viperleed/viperleed/doc/content/sections/ref-calc.rst

 simultaneously.

 .. note::
-    The reference calculation can be memory intensitve for large unit cells.
+    The reference calculation can be memory intensive for large unit cells.
     If using a large :ref:`N_CORES<ncores>`, make sure you are not running into memory limitations.